nikhilpsathyanathan/HDD/README.md

 Deep Scan requires [python] 3.x to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and packages and start the server.

 ```sh
 $ cd HDD